ghezalahmad/SequentialLearningApp/README.md

 # Sequential Learning App
 Concrete Strength Prediction with Sequential Learning

-This App is based on Pranay Modukuru's [Notebook](https://github.com/pranaymodukuru/Concrete-compressive-strength) and got developed within the context of the Mat-O-Lab project.
+This App got developed within the context of the Mat-O-Lab project.

 ## Installation